 1. Jaguars Live In Mexico, Central America, and South America

 Jaguars are found in scattered populations in Mexico, Central America, and South America.
 They prefer to live in dense vegetation close to water; thus, habitats with rivers, streams, and wetlands are ideal.
-It’s safe to say that jaguars can make it in various environments, and marshes and tropical rainforests are ideal habitats for them.
+It’s safe to say that jaguar can make it in various environments, and marshes and tropical rainforests are ideal habitats for them.

 2. Jaguar Spots Are Shaped Uniquely